SystemsApproach/5G/intro.rst

    Reliability Engineering: How Google Runs Production Systems
    <https://landing.google.com/sre/books/>`__.

 One final note about terminology.
-Anyone that has been paying attention to the discussion surrounding 5G will have undoubtedly heard about *Network Function Virtualization (NFV)*, which involves moving functionality that was once embedded in hardware appliances into VMs running on commodity servers.
+Anyone who has been paying attention to the discussion surrounding 5G will have undoubtedly heard about *Network Function Virtualization (NFV)*, which involves moving functionality that was once embedded in hardware appliances into VMs (or, more recently, containers) running on commodity servers.
 In our experience, NFV is a stepping stone towards the fully disaggregated and cloud native solution we describe in this book, and so we do not dwell on it.
-You can think of the NFV initiative as mostly consistent with the approach taken in this book, but making some different engineering choices when we get down into the specifics of the implementation (e.g., NFV is generally VM-based rather than microservice-based).
+You can think of the NFV initiative as mostly consistent with the approach taken in this book, but making some specific engineering choices that may differ in detail from that described here.

 While equating NFV with an implementation choice is perfectly valid, there is another interpretation of events that better captures the